What to Do in Paris in 7 Days

 After the so much-needed lunch, cross the Seine River to the right bank through Pont Neuf, which is the oldest bridge in Paris.
 Then, you can take the metro line 1 from Châtelet to Saint Paul (2 stations) or walk along the quay to the east to Le Marais.

-Le Marais, one of the most beautiful areas in all of Paris, well known for its elegant mansions, gorgeous hotels, art galleries, and quaint little cafés.
-Start the Marais walking tour from Place des Vosges, one of the most beautiful royal squares in Paris and also the oldest.
-Then, be sure to visit the Village Saint Paul, and the Carnevalet Museum if you want to learn more about the history of Paris.
-Behind the museum, the tranquil Square George Caïn is the perfect place for a rest before dinner.
+Le Marais is one of the most beautiful neighborhoods in Paris, well known for its elegant mansions, gorgeous hotels, art galleries, and quaint little cafés.
+Start your visit from Place des Vosges, one of the most beautiful royal squares in Paris and also the oldest!
+Then, be sure to visit the Village Saint Paul and the Carnavalet Museum if you want to learn more about the history of Paris.
+Behind the museum, the tranquil Square George Caïn is the perfect place for a rest before dinner – Check out our dinner recommendations in Le Marais

-On day 2 of this Paris in one week itinerary one week you will be visiting:
+On day 2 of this 7 days in Paris itinerary, you will be visiting:

 - Louvre Museum